mgrimace/Homelab/LXCs/Dashboards_Homepage.md

 Your config files live in /opt/appdata/homepage/config.
 Use the [guide](https://gethomepage.dev/en/configs/services/) to set up various services and widgets.
 I don't yet grasp how to use docker socket to link to dockers on different LXCs.

-Here are mine for examples:
+Here are mine for example:

+#### Services.yaml

-Services.yaml = the actual links and API tokens/passwords for the various services you're running.
+use the the actual links and API tokens/passwords for the various services you're running.

 ```yaml
 ---